Mount Mansfield Union High School: Curriculum

 Language is not required for graduation from MMU, but since most students go to college or some other form of higher education, it is common to take at least two years of a foreign language.
-MMU offers Spanish, Latin, and French.
+MMU offers Spanish and French.
 Although only these are offered on campus, students may obtain credits through online courses or other local campuses, including that of the University of Vermont.
 Students also have the option of attending Essex Technical Center or Burlington Technical Center.

 Math levels at MMU are slightly different from usual.
 The levels start with Math 1 which contains geometry and algebra.
 The student their freshman year can choose from Math 1, Math 1 Honors, and Algebra Prep.
 If a student chooses to take Algebra Prep they must complete Math 1 the next year.
 Then the student progresses to Math 2, if doing honors Math 2 Honors is an option.
 Then the student moves onto either Math 3 or Math 3 Honors.
-After this the student moves on to Math 4, and if having been doing honors AP Calculas.
+After this the student moves on to Math 4, and if having been doing honors AP Calculus.
 Along with this the school offers AP Statistics and Statistics.

 The school uses a 4.33 GPA scale.